Biology Club is a great way to get involved on campus!

 - Learn about UNL research through lab tours with life science faculty and graduate students

 - Mentor and educate others through volunteer opportunities

 - Network with other life science majors - find study buddies

 - Go on field trips to cool places like Cedar Point Biological Station, Ashfall Fossil Beds or Henry Doorly Zoo

 TriBeta (Iota Upsilon Chapter) is a national honor society to promote excellence and research in the life sciences.

 TriBeta members have the opportunity to publish their research in a national research journal, BIOS, or present their research by oral or poster presentations at annual regional conferences and biennial national conventions.

 If you are looking for a light-hearted group, consider N.U.T.S (Nebraskans for the Upgraded Treatment of Squirrels.)
 N.U.T.S. aims to raise awareness of and appreciation for all life forms on campus, primarily squirrels.
 Contact Dr. Chad Brassil for more information.

-Student Organizations are a vital part of the out-of-class experience at UNL.
-Student Involvement supports the work of over 500 student organizations that cover a wide range of topics.
+Student organizations, one kind of experiential learning, are a vital part of the out-of-class experience at UNL.
+Student Involvement supports the work of over 500 Recognized Student Organizations (RSO) that cover a wide range of topics.